zkemail/zk-regex/README.md

 - the input string satisfies regular expressions (regexes) specified in the chip.
 - the substrings are correctly extracted from the input string according to substring definitions.

-This is a JS/Rust adaptation of the Python regex-to-circom work done by [sampriti](https://github.com/sampritipanda/) and [yush_g](https://twitter.com/yush_g), along with [sorasue](https://github.com/SoraSuegami/)'s decomposed specifications.
-You can generate your own regexes via our no-code tool at https://www.zkregex.com
+This is a JS/Rust adaptation of the Python regex-to-circom work done by [sampriti](https://github.com/sampritipanda/) and [yush_g](https://twitter.com/yush_g), along with [sorasue](https://github.com/SoraSuegami/)'s decomposed specifications and [Bisht13](https://github.com/Bisht13)'s rewrite to support more characters.
+You can generate your own regexes via our no-code tool at [zkregex.com](https://www.zkregex.com).
+Note that zkregex.com is on an older compiler version.

 In addition to the original work, this library also supports the following features:
-- CLI to dynamically generate regex circuit based on regex argument
+- CLI to dynamically generate regex circuit based on regex arguments
 - Extended regex circuit template supporting:
   - group and negation regexes.
   - a decomposed regex definition, which is the easiest way to define your regex.